-This service is provided in addition to the national flu vaccination Advanced Service and includes a top-up element to cover additional groups of patients, e.g. carers, asylum seekers and the homeless, as well as providing vaccination for those aged 2-18.
+This service is provided in addition to the National Advanced Flu Vaccination Service and includes a top-up element to cover additional groups of patients, e.g. carers, asylum seekers and the homeless, as well as providing vaccination for those aged 2-18.